ZeipsCode/CarND-Vehicle-Detection/Readme.md

 I decided to slide the window horizontally over the whole image, so that the implemented function would work in different scenarios.
 Sliding it only from the middle to the right for example would only work if the car is driving in the right lane.
 I did however restrict it vertically to only search within the y-coordinates 400 and 620.
 By doing this i removed parts of the image where one would'nt expect a car (for example in the sky).
+To detect the car if it is farther away i use six different scales of the image.
+By doing this the car can even be detected if it fills only a small part of the entire image, like a car in the distance.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?